stacknerd/ioBroker.msghub/docs/plugins/IngestRandomDemo.md

 On every tick:

-- picks the next `ref` from a fixed pool: `IngestRandomDemo.01`, `IngestRandomDemo.02`, ...
+- picks a random `ref` from a fixed pool: `msghub.0.ingestRandomDemo.01`, `msghub.0.ingestRandomDemo.02`, ...
 - if no message with that `ref` exists yet:
   - creates a new message via `ctx.api.factory.createMessage(...)`
   - writes it via `ctx.api.store.addMessage(...)`
 - if the message already exists:
   - patches it via `ctx.api.store.updateMessage(ref, patch)`
-  - refreshes `timing.expiresAt` so it stays visible for `ttlMs` after the last update
+  - refreshes `timing.expiresAt` so it stays visible for `ttlNow` after the last update

 Dedupe/update strategy:

-- the `ref` pool is the dedupe key; the plugin reuses the same refs to avoid unbounded message growth.
+- the `ref` pool is the dedupe key; the plugin reuses the same refs to avoid unbounded message growth (randomly touching entries in that pool).

 On `stop()`: